Mission critical

 standard

-For complex systems like autonomous vehicles, spacecraft, or industrial machines, this shift isn’t optional—it’s the difference between reacting to problems and preventing them from ever occurring.
+For modern hardware development observability isn’t optional—it’s the difference between reacting to problems and preventing them from ever occurring.

 quote-left